Liberty Partnerships Program - Project PRIZE

-On May 19, 2019, the Liberty Partnerships Program – Project PRIZE celebrated its thirty year anniversary commemorated by a luncheon in the Student Union for students, parents, staff and community partners.
+Project PRIZE is a Liberty Partnerships Program (LPP) funded by the New York State Education Department.
+The program will be celebrating its 35th anniversary during 2023.
+It will be an important 35th year in the program's history and development.
+Commemorated during the Liberty Partnerships Program October P/D Meeting.
 Project PRIZE began serving middle and high school students at Queensborough in 1989 and since then has successfully provided college and career preparation services to thousands of students in Queens and the neighboring boroughs.
 Students have gone on to achieve success in various fields such as law, social work and medicine.

 Funded by the New York State Education Department, funding levels have varied annually but despite these challenges, the program continues to implement effective afterschool, summer and Saturday programming, offering support in basic academic skills, S.T.E.M, the Arts, sports, cultural enrichment and college and career readiness.Learn more

 Project PRIZE is a Liberty Partnerships Program (LPP) funded by the New York State Education Department.
-2014 was an important 25th year in the program's history and development.
-Through a wide variety of activities sponsored collaboratively by Queensborough Community College of the City University of New York and schools in Queens, students in Project PRIZE receive at least six hours a week of additional guidance and instruction to help make their middle and high school years as productive as possible.
+The program will be celebrating its 35th anniversary during 2023.
+It will be an important 35th year in the program's history and development.
+Through a wide variety of activities sponsored collaboratively by Queensborough Community College of the City University of New York, partner schools, partner facilitators, and the community of Queens, students in Project PRIZE receive at least six hours a week of additional guidance and instruction to help make their middle and high school years as productive as possible.

 The program serves approximately 320 students per year in grades 5-12.
 Principals, guidance counselors, and parents refer young people to LPP who are at risk of dropping out of school due to poor academic performance, low attendance in school, family circumstances, negative peer pressure, and other factors.